 What is Sticky Hands?

-Sticky hands is a partner exercise that teaches Tai Chi students how to respond to an opponent’s movements.
+Sticky hands is a partner exercise that teaches Tai Chi students how to respond to an opponent’s movements using sensitivity and softness.
+The idea is to use a minimum amount of force, or no force at all, to keep your balance and overbalance your opponent.
 It is an exercise that develops sensitivity in the hands and arms, and teaches the practitioner how to apply Tai Chi principles in a practical situation.
 The goal of sticky hands is to maintain a connection with your partner’s arms and hands while they attempt to break that connection and push or pull you off balance.
 Through this exercise, practitioners develop a sense of touch, body awareness, and a deeper understanding of Tai Chi principles.

 The Basics of Sticky Hands